WHO WE ARE

 We seek to cultivate an environment in which individuals and communities foster health, happiness, and awareness through the “Four Pillars” of education, exercise, community and service to others.

 The Endorphin Power Company’s Four-Pillar Program is designed to span twelve months.
 EPC’s residents may choose to work choose to work other recovery programs concurrently, but residents’ first priority is to the Four Pillars.

 At EPC we assume residents willingly participate in EPC’s program because they have chosen to be here.
 Residents should recognize that living at EPC presents a unique opportunity to li e in an environment that actively supports their efforts to develop good lifelong habits.
 Spending a minimum of 30 minutes a day on each pillar amounts to 2–hour per day investment towards a healthier, more meaningful life.
 That should leave plenty of time for work, chores, other meetings, recreation and sleep.
-(EPC’s staff is available to help you badger your rime if you need assistance.)

 EDUCATION: The act of prices of acquiring knowledge, increasing powers of reasons improving judgment and developing maturity.

 You are expected to spend a minimum of 30 minutes per day on education.

 Examples include attending school classes, working on your GED, reading a book, researching a topic on the Internet; basically any intellectual activity where you are thinking about something other than yourself.
 (Any staff member can recommend books and offer suggestions.)
 NOTE: The endeavor should be separate and apart from your 12-step work you are in a 12-step program) because the goal is for you to cultivate interests and connect to others facets of life, and not to just focus on you as a person with an addiction

 EXERCISE: Regular and sustained physical exertion to improve and maintain health and to increase skill and strength.